-LSP is requesting to be allowed to exceed the 15% overtime policy, which was previously approved for the FY 2017 CVSP.
-Several factors play a part in this request LSP has experienced a loss of 30 MCSAP-Certified personnel over the past 3 years.
-Due to budgetary issues, the State has enacted a hiring freeze, which has prevented LSP from replacing these vacancies.
-Additionally, wages have increased, which has in turn reduced the amount of available overtime hours for MCSAP activities.
+LSP is requesting to be allowed to exceed the 15% overtime policy, which was previously approved for the FY 2018 CVSP.
+Several factors play a part in this request LSP has experienced a loss of 38 MCSAP-Certified personnel over the past 4 years.
+A hiring freeze prevented LSP from replacing these vacancies during this period.
+Additionally, wages increased, which reduced the amount of available overtime hours for MCSAP activities.
 As a result of the loss of personnel, FY 2016 activities dropped approximately 18% below projection.
-The loss of personnel has made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level.
+The loss of personnel made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level.
+In FY 2018, 5 full-time vacancies were filled along with the addition of 17 other NAS-Certified Inspectors, however, 2 full-time and 8 other NAS-Certified Inspector positions have since become vacant.
+The increase in vacancies is attributed to a large amount of Departmental personnel reaching retirement, combined with the lack of hiring in the past several years.
+As a result, any gains noted in FY 2018 are starting to subside due to the additional vacancies.
+It is anticipated that we will fill 5 of the existing vacancies during FY 2019.

-The FY 2018 activity projections are calculated based on the anticipation of the additional overtime being approved.
-The increase in overtime funding should correlate to approximately 5000 MCSAP activities, to include inspections and traffic enforcement.
-If this overtime is not approved, then we will have to reduce the projection of FY 2018 activities accordingly.
+The FY 2019 activity projections are calculated based on the anticipation of the additional overtime being approved.
+The increase in overtime funding should correlate to approximately 6000 MCSAP activities, to include inspections and traffic enforcement.
+If this overtime is not approved, then we will have to reduce the projection of FY 2019 activities accordingly.